M-Devloo/Spring-boot-auth0-discriminator-multitenancy/readme.md

 # Inventory

-Inventory is a production ready Spring Boot application on how to correctly setup discriminator based multi-tenancy while leveraging on top of the Spring libraries like JPA, Spring Security & many more.
+Inventory is a production ready Spring Boot application on how to correctly setup discriminator based multi-tenancy using OIDC while leveraging on top of the Spring libraries like JPA, Spring Security & many more.

 ## Highlights

 - Discriminator based Multi Tenancy based on Hibernate Filter & Hibernate Interceptors with Auth0 as identity provider and using the Auth0 ID as discriminator.
  -- Closely working together with Spring JPA thanks to Spring AOP
  -- Developer friendly as it is default CLOSED!
 No annotations, no "reminders to enable multi-tenancy".
-You don't need to worry about multi-tenancy anymore, with one exception: FindById() -> See more why in section: [Spring JPA](#spring-jpa)
+You don't need to worry about multi-tenancy anymore, with one exception: FindById() -> More in: [Direct fetching?](#Direct-fetching-vs-CriteriaBuilder)
  -- Integrated with Auth0 identity provider which automatically resolves the tenant id by using the received JWT token.
- -- Easily applied to an existing project!
-See section [Upgrade my Spring boot app](#upgrade-my-spring-boot-application) on how to!
  -- Full test coverage with focus on showing the multi tenancy implementation.

-## Explanation
+## Detailed explanation

 As you probably know or don't know, there are 3 types of Multi Tenancy.
 * Multiple databases